 After assessing the different characteristics of the breast cancer, doctors use the information to determine its overall stage from 0 to 4.

-Here is an overview of each breast cancer stage:
+Here is an overview of

 - Stage 0: This cancer is noninvasive and is only present inside the milk duct.
 This stage includes ductal carcinoma in situ (DCIS).